 This massive and noteworthy museum of pre-Hispanic art thoroughly covers each region of Mexico and its history, displaying beautiful and historical pieces of art and artifacts.
 Get there early—there's a lot of ground to cover. // Av Paseo de la Reforma & Calzada Gandhi S/N, Chapultepec Polanco, Miguel Hidalgo, 11560, mna.inah.gob.mx

 House of Gaga

-No, this is not Lady Gaga's DF pied-à-terre.
-Mexico City is full of eclectic galleries of wonderful work from artists of all genres.
-Gaga specializes in contemporary art and works with artists from around the globe.
+No, this is not Lady Gaga's CDMX pied-à-terre.
+Mexico City is full of eclectic galleries showcasing the wonderful work of artists of all genres.
+Gaga specializes in contemporary art from talent around the globe.
 It's Camara's favorite because, she says, "it is a good example of how DF is so cosmopolitan yet still thrives on its local roots." // Av Amsterdam 123, Hipódromo, houseofgaga.com